sales@farahatco.com +9714250025197142500251+ WhatsApp

 What Happens When You Claim Insolvency in UAE

-As soon as you realize that your business is insolvent, it’s imperative for you to speak with a certified insolvency practitioner in the UAE to know your responsibilities and rights.
-Being insolvent in UAE doesn’t mean it’s the end for your business.
+As soon as you realize that your business is insolvent, you must speak with a certified insolvency practitioner in the UAE to know your responsibilities and rights.
+Being insolvent in the UAE doesn’t mean it’s the end for your business.
 There are several options like formal company restructuring.
-Of course, it is possible for it to lead to company liquidation as well.
+Of course, it can lead to company liquidation as well.

 Typically, when a company claims that it’s insolvent with the help of a licensed corporate insolvency expert, the following happens:

-• Debts of the company will cease from increasing, which should begin as soon as it’s aware that it has become insolvent.
+• Debts of the company will cease to increase, which should begin as soon as it’s aware that it has become insolvent.

 • A business won’t be able to simply pay off guarantees with the sale of its assets in order to reduce debts while creditors are neglected as this can cause even more complications.

-• Assets of the company can’t be transferred to a business that’s newly formed as there can be potential severe implications to the company owners personally.
+• Assets of the company can’t be transferred to a business that’s newly formed as there can be potentially severe implications to the company owners personally.

 • The employees will be regarded as the company’s preferential creditors.

-• The local tax authorities are to be paid off and contacted in order to manage the situation.
+• The local tax authorities are to be paid off and contacted to manage the situation.

 • Although shareholders are the owners of a company, company directors are expected to ensure accounts are all filed and taxes are paid.

-• Limited liability companies in UAE are completely separate entities on their own right and they have their own sets of rules and regulations.
+• Limited liability companies in UAE are completely separate entities in their own right and they have their own sets of rules and regulations.
 When a business becomes insolvent, all of its actions should be directed towards the best interests of the creditors.
-Failure in doing so will result to serious financial penalties.
+Failure to do so will result in serious financial penalties.

-The UAE Law (No 19) of 2019 related to insolvency for UAE corporate entities support those that are facing anticipated or existing financial difficulties which make them unable in settling their debts.
+The UAE Law (No 19) of 2019 related to insolvency for UAE corporate entities supports those who are facing anticipated or existing financial difficulties that make them unable to settle their debts.
 The local legislation helps businesses by providing the following options to insolvent businesses:

 Formal Restructuring